 - What is the current market capitalization?

 - On what exchanges is the coin listed?
-Cryptocurrencies listed on reputable exchanges are relatively less likely to be outright scams as most of the top exchanges (e.g. Binance, Coinbase, and Gemini etc.) usually verify projects thoroughly before listing.
-That does not mean you can invest in just any project that are listed on these top exchanges.
+Cryptocurrencies listed on reputable exchanges are relatively less likely to be outright scams as most of the top exchanges (e.g. Binance, Coinbase, and Gemini, etc.) usually verify projects thoroughly before listing.
+That does not mean you can invest in just any project that is listed on these top exchanges.
 Nothing can ever replace your own personal due diligence and research here.

 - Does the coin have sufficient liquidity and trading volume?
-A large liquidity and trading volume signifies strong interest in the token.
+A large liquidity and trading volume signifies a strong interest in the token.

-- What percentage of the token supply is held by the team, investors, advisors and the community?
+- What percentage of the token supply is held by the team, investors, advisors, and the community?
 Is the token concentrated in the hands of a few or sufficiently diluted to reduce the influence of whales on market prices?

 History and Roadmap

-Yuo will also want to follow the development and price history of the project and where it plans to be in the next few months and years ahead by studying their road map.
+You will also want to follow the development and price history of the project and where it plans to be in the next few months and years ahead by studying their road map.

 Potential questions to ask here include:

 - How long has the project been in existence?

 - How much of its initial stated milestones has it achieved?

 - At what price was the cryptocurrency listed on exchanges and how has the price faired ever since?